-4.1 Quantification of Individual Identifying Information and Predictability where V_k is the RV that represents the kth eQTL genotype and g ($g \in \{0,1,2\}$) is a specific genotype for G, p(G = g) is the probability (frequency) of the genotype in the sample set and ICI denotes the individual identifying information.
+4.1 Quantification of Individual Identifying Information and Predictability information of the genotypes:

+To quantify the individual identifying information, we use surprisal, measured in terms of selfwhere V_k is the RV that represents the kth eQTL genotype and g ($g \in \{0,1,2\}$) is a specific genotype for G, p(G = g) is the probability (frequency) of the genotype in the sample set and ICI denotes the individual identifying information.
 Assessing this relation, the genotypes that have low frequencies have high identifying information, as expected.
 Given multiple eQTL genotypes, assuming that they are independent, the total individual identifying information is simply summation of those: